Updated September 27, 2022

 Yes!
 We are providing our comprehensive range of plastic and reconstructive care to patients.
 As a hospital system dedicated to specialty care, Crystal Clinic is able to schedule and perform elective surgical procedures in a safe and caring environment.
 Please contact us for scheduling.

 Is it safe to come in for an appointment or to schedule surgery?

-At Crystal Clinic, we continue to diligently take every precaution to ensure you are coming into the cleanest and safest environment possible.
-Because Crystal Clinic Plastic Surgeons facilities do not have emergency rooms, our hospital and clinic locations have not had the kind of exposure to contagions that general care hospitals have experienced during this pandemic.
-Even so, every patient, staff member, delivery person, and other visitor is screened and their temperature taken before they may enter our clinics for any reason.
+Because Crystal Clinic Plastic Surgeons only sees plastic and reconstruction patients and does not have an emergency room, our hospital and clinic locations have not had the kind of exposure to contagions that many acute-care hospitals have experienced during this pandemic.
+Even so, you can be assured that we continue to diligently take every precaution to ensure you are entering the cleanest and safest environment possible.
+Every patient, staff member, delivery person, and other visitor is screened and their temperature is taken before they may enter our clinics for any reason.
+Everyone is required to wear a face covering at all times while in a Crystal Clinic facility.
 Of course, if you are ill, or have been in close contact with someone who may have coronavirus, please contact your primary care physician before attempting to schedule an appointment with Crystal Clinic.

-Please know that Crystal Clinic Plastic Surgeons continues to closely monitor the COVID-19 outbreak, and follows both the Ohio Department of Health (ODH) and the Centers for Disease Control and Prevention (CDC), to provide the safest environment possible for our patients.
+Please know that Crystal Clinic Plastic Surgeons, a division of Crystal Clinic Orthopaedic Center, continues to closely monitor the COVID-19 outbreak, and follows both the Ohio Department of Health (ODH) and the Centers for Disease Control and Prevention (CDC), to provide the safest environment possible for our patients.